JoshuaZebrowski/personal-chatbot/README.md

 ## Running the Application

-The application requires two servers to run:
-The frontend server that will serve the web application The API server that will handles operations with Azure Cosmos DB
+The application requires two servers to run: the frontend server that will serve the web application, and the API server that will handles operations with Azure Cosmos DB

 **Run script to start both servers**
 ```bash